ibm-cloud-docs/containers/cs_tutorial_vpc.md

 ## What you'll get
 {: #vpc_rh_get}

-In this tutorial, you will create the following resources.
+In this tutorial, you create the following resources.
 There are optional steps to delete these resources if you do not want to keep them after completing the tutorial.

 - A VPC cluster
 - A simple Hello World app deployed to your cluster